 Instead, you have to move up to the Essence trim level just to get rear cross-traffic warning and blind spot warning with lane change alert; that system looks beyond the blind spot for cars approaching quickly in the next lane.
 The Premium and Avenir add standard lane-keeping assist, front and rear parking sensors, and a low-speed front collision system with automatic emergency braking and pedestrian detection.

-The 2018 Enclave starts at $40,990, but Buick said anyone wanting that rock-bottom price should expect to have to order one; dealers are unlikely to have any sitting on their lots.
+The 2018 Buick Enclave starts at a base price of $40,990, but Buick said anyone wanting that rock-bottom price should expect to have to order one; dealers are unlikely to have any sitting on their lots.
 The Essence starts at $45,210 with front-wheel drive, and the Premium is $49,010.
 All those prices are up a few hundred dollars from 2017.
 The new deluxe Avenir model starts at $54,410.

 A separate value question is raised by the new Enclave Avenir.
 Buick says the vast majority of Enclave buyers already opt for higher trim levels, so it was a no-brainer to come up with a fancier — and profitable — sub-brand like GMC’s Denali.
 The Avenir does offer a bit nicer interior trim in an exclusive Chestnut Brown color (the only choice), plus other unique design tweaks, such as its own wheels and grille.
 And it has some more standard features, such as real wood trim on the steering wheel, and safety options (though I’d expect the latter to migrate down the food chain in later years).
 Still, I’m not convinced Buick put enough into its first Avenir model to justify spending another $5,000 above the well-equipped and satisfying Enclave Premium.